-Guidance: Pursuant to Section IV(B)(4)(a-b), the school would need to obtain written consent from the former students/graduates that the school can share their endorsements and images.
-However, the school would be in violation of Section IV(B)(4)(a), if in fact the school uses endorsements from currently enrolled students.
+Guidance: Pursuant to Section IV (B)(4)(a-b), the school would need to obtain written consent from the former students/graduates allowing the school to share their endorsements and images.
+However, the school would be in violation of Section IV (B)(4)(a), if in fact the school uses endorsements from currently enrolled students.

-Scenario: A current student posts to her social media account that she just returned from a Blood Drive hosted by her school and had an "awesome experience" helping people and practicing her new skills.
-In the post, she thanks the faculty and the school director for "making this happen for our community."
+Scenario: A current student posts to a social media account about a Blood Drive hosted by the school and the student's "awesome experience" helping people and practicing new skills.
+The post thanks the faculty and the school director for "making this happen for our community."
 The school sees this post and re-posts it to its own social media account with the caption "We are so excited to share our student success stories."

-Guidance: Pursuant to Section IV(B)(4)(b), so long as the media originated with the individual (i.e., the current student) and is bona fide, factually and contextually accurate, unadulterated (i.e., not changed), and a faithful representation, then no written consent is required.
+Guidance: Pursuant to Section IV (B)(4)(b), so long as the media originated with the individual (i.e., the current student) and is bona fide, factually and contextually accurate, unadulterated (i.e., not changed), and a faithful representation, then no written consent is required.

-Scenario: A current student posts to his social media account content regarding his experience at a school.
+Scenario: A current student posts to a social media account content regarding their experience at a school.
 The school reposts this on its own social media account.
 The school also would like to pay for the student's content to be "boosted" or amplified in the social media algorithm so that it will appear more frequently in other user's feeds.

 Guidance: Pursuant to Section IV (B)(4)(b), so long as the media originated with the individual (i.e., the current student) and is bona fide, factually and contextually accurate, unadulterated (i.e., not changed), and a faithful representation, then no written consent is required for the school to post this content to its own social media.
-However, in this scenario and others like it (i.e., regardless of whether the student is a current student or a graduated student), the school's re-use in this manner renders the content to be an advertisement/endorsement and the school would be required to follow all advertising and endorsement standards and prohibitions as applicable.
+However, in this scenario and others like it (i.e., regardless of whether the student is a current student or a graduated student), the paid re-distribution in this manner renders the content to be an advertisement/endorsement and the school would be required to follow all advertising and endorsement standards and prohibitions as applicable.

-Scenario: A current student posts to his social media account that he is upset with the current training he is receiving because the equipment is completely out of date.
-In the post he says "I had a great experience at the beginning, but now I think this school is terrible and I just feel let down."
-The school sees this post and re-posts only the portion that says "I had a great experience."
+Scenario: A current student posts to a social media account upset with the current training because the equipment is completely out of date.
+The post states "I had a great experience at the beginning, but now I think this school is terrible and I just feel let down."
+The school sees this post and re-posts only the portion that states "I had a great experience."